getify/You-Dont-Know-JS/scope-closures/ch4.md

 console.log(something);
 // Kyle

+console.log(window.something);
+// 42
 ```

-The `let` declaration adds a `something` global variable, which shadows the `something` global object property.
+The `let` declaration adds a `something` global variable but not a global object property (see Chapter 3).
+The effect then is that the `something` global shadows the `something` global object property.

-While it's *possible* to shadow in this manner, it's almost certainly a bad idea to do so.
+While such nuance is possible, it's almost certainly a bad idea to do so.
+Readers of your code will almost certainly be tripped up.
 Don't create a divergence between the global object and the global scope.

+A simple way to avoid this gotcha with global declarations: always use `var` for globals.
+Reserve `let` and `const` for block scopes (see "Scoping With Blocks" in Chapter 6).

 #### What's In A (Window) Name?

 I asserted that this browser-hosted JS environment has the most *pure* global scope behavior we'll see.
-Things are not entirely *pure*, however.
+However, it's not entirely *pure*.

 Consider: